reddit12345/COMP3040A2/README.md

 1. Firstly, you have to know your target audience as it is important to set the tone of your document.
 2. Structure the content of your resume by placing appropriate headings (Use **#** followed by the title of the header)
 3. Use bullet points, dashes, or numbered lines with an appropriate heading to let readers follow along the instructions more clearly.
-4. Use easy-to-understand words to broaden your target audience and therefore give clarity and conciseness
+4. Use easy-to-understand words to broaden your target audience and therefore give clarity and conciseness to what you want to say.
 ## 2. Use a Distributed Version Control System
 -   Making use of a distributed version control system (DVCS) is paramount in software development.
 This tool is incredibly powerful - offering scalability, auditing, collaboration, and recovery features essential for successful software development endeavors.
 - Github is one of the many DVCS out there and offers robust features to help you start, organize, and maintain your work development.